 Important: It’s the reference number or mark that you delete (in the body of the text), NOT the footnote or endnote itself.
 If you delete the footnote or endnote itself, Word renumbers the notes in a new order.

 Here’s an example of a footnote; the footnote is at the bottom of the page:

 If you want to delete the footnote (that’s at the bottom of the page), delete the number “1” in the body.
 When you do that, the footnote itself disappears.
 Another way you can do this is to right-click the footnote at the bottom of the page, select Go to Footnote and then delete the number there.

 Removing an endnote works the same way as removing a footnote:

 To remove the endnote, delete the “i” in the body of the text (the one with the pink box around it in the image above) and that endnote disappears.
-As well, if you find an endnote you want to delete, you can right-click it, and select Go To Endnote and delete the number there.
+As well, if you find an endnote you want to delete, you can right-click it, select Go To Endnote, and delete the number there.